 The Religious Education Coordinator, in collaboration with the teachers involve every student in participation in religious services through live music, movement activities, sign language, tangible props and scripted themes.
 We are proud to gather together as a prayerful, respectful and mutually supportive community.

-In addition to cognitive differences many students present significant emotional, social and physical factors which contribute to making each child’s particular path through learning unique.
-Through varied conventional, technological, tactile-kinesthetic and experiential resources we provide a rich and stimulating educational environment.
+Through varied conventional, technological, tactile-kinesthetic and experiential resources, we provide a rich and stimulating educational environment.
 Taking advantage of the small student population, we share student learning styles, challenges and successes from year to year as students move from one teacher to another.

-The various programs used are sequential so that students experience continuity in sequence, content and format as they progress through the year and as they transition from one teacher to another.
-Programs implemented are: Edmark (computer based) and Milestones for reading; Touch and Early Math for mathematics; Steck Vaughn Social Studies; Focus on Science; Handwriting Without Tears; Weekly Reader; Time for Kids; Republican & Herald newspaper.
+Various sequential programs are used so that students experience continuity in content and format as they progress through the year and as they transition from one teacher to another.
+Programs implemented are: Edmark (computer based) and Milestones for reading; Touch and Early Math for mathematics; Steck Vaughn Social Studies; Focus on Science; Handwriting Without Tears; Weekly Reader; Time for Kids; local news.

 Students who have developmental, emotional and psychiatric disabilities, as well as Autism Spectrum Disorders and Pervasive Developmental Disorder, frequently experience impairments in the way they integrate, process and organize all sensory information.
 Every child has unique sensory needs and we consult with Stepping Stones Rehabilitation Services, Inc., Orwigsburg, to help evaluate sensory processing abilities and determine what types of sensory activities would be beneficial.